Frequently Asked Questions

 All children must

-our best to discourage "food sharing" of lunch box
+and we discourage "food sharing" of lunch box

 contents.